 We are the Australian Government’s national authority on measurement.
-We play an important role in the Australian economy by maintaining and regulating Australia’s measurement system, developing and maintaining national measurement standards, and delivering world-class measurement products and client services.
+We play an important role in the Australian economy by leading Australia’s measurement system.

 Our work adapts to, services and enhances the productivity and growth of Australian industries, and aims to ensure a fair, safe, healthy and competitive Australia.

 We develop and maintain Australia’s physical, chemical and biological measurement standards:

 - to ensure Australian measurements are traceable to the International System of Units (SI)

 - to realise the legal units of measurement

 - to underpin our world-class measurement products and client services

 We aim to continually improve our measurement standards and techniques.
 Our programs are driven by advances in science and technology, and industry and researcher’s increasing demand for greater measurement accuracy.